-You have to be hungry.
+As one of my greatest influences in life, Les Brown, says, “you’ve got to be hungry.”
 You have to want to turn inward and have an honest (uncomfortable) conversation with yourself.

 You have to self-reflect – acknowledge what you are insecure about, what you’re scared of, and take inventory of everything you’ve been avoiding.

 It is scary, but you what’s even scarier?

 - An existence that you never get to experience the joy of because you were too scared to get up from the sidelines of your own life.

 Be kind to yourself.
 Give yourself a chance (just like you’ve given too many to people who were never worthy of one).

 Be patient with yourself (just as you would be with a child, an animal or the elderly).

 Think about how many times you’ve empathized with toxic people (to the point that it took down your mental health).

 It’s time you directed that same level of attention, empathy, and kindness to YOU.
 If you feel scared or like you’ve already wasted your life, I suggest that you start now.
 Don’t give up on yourself.